College Basketball Preseason Top 25

 - Projected starting lineup: Tre Jones, Cam Reddish, R.J.
 Barrett, Zion Williamson, Javin DeLaurier

 The Blue Devils are another team that has a lot left to figure out.
-At this point, I think it’s safe to assume that Carter will be following Bagley, Trent and Duval out the door, but what Bolden?
+Bagley, Trent, Duval and Carter will be following Allen out the door, but what about Bolden?
 I’m still torn on how this Duke team — which will likely end up starting four freshmen — will play.
 That has not always been the path to success, but the talent here is impossible to ignore.

 5. GONZAGA BULLDOGS